dselvage/hellodrinkbot/hardware/motor_plates/README.md

 Laser cut from 6 mm (1/4") material.
 Customize to fit your needs by adding mounting holes or whatever you need.

-# Four pumps in a narror plate
+# Four pumps in a narrow plate.

 ![Hello Drinkbot: Four pump motor plate](four_pumps.jpg "Four pump panel")